7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes 7 Satisfying Ways to Get Your Home Ready for Summer - Royal Homes

 7. Clean All Your Windows and Door Screens

-Natural light can do wonders for your health and wellbeing!
+Natural light can do wonders for your health and well-being!
 Scrub your windows squeaky-clean today to make the most of the season to come.

 On a cloudy day, fill up one bucket with a cup of vinegar and another with a cup of ammonia.
 Then, combine one bucket with a gallon of hot water and the other with warm water.
 From there, scrub your windows with the vinegar-ammonia blend initially, followed by the warm water, before drying with a squeegee.